Aitslab/nlp_2021_alexander_petter/README.md

 Then run the script by doing: `python main.py`

-## Training a new BioBERT NER model
+## Training a new model
 Upload the datasets for training.
-For the RE-model you need to use the preprocessing we describe in utils > chemprot

-Training BioBERT
+### Training BioBERT
 https://github.com/askft/thesis-code/blob/master/training/notebooks/bert.ipynb

+### Training a relation extraction model
+For the RE-model see instructions on datasets and training here: https://github.com/Aitslab/nlp_2021_alexander_petter/blob/master/utils/chemprot/README.md

 ## Converting BioBERT (TensorFlow) to ONNX